Have you taken advantage of the self-employed business owner health insurance deduction?

 The deduction is also not available if you were eligible for health insurance for another employer (including your spouse's employer), even if you didn't participate in this insurance coverage.

-Disclaimer: The information in this article and on this site is not intended to be tax or legal advice.
-The information about this deduction is complicated; there are many limitations and restrictions.
-Please check with your tax professional before claiming this deduction, and get help with the worksheet.
+Because the information about this deduction is complicated, and there are many limitations and restrictions, please check with your tax professional before claiming this deduction, and get help with the worksheet.